 Attach the Camera to a USB port, and check that it is recognized:

-Make sure to unmount the Camera in Nautilus
+IMPORTANT: unmount the Camera manually in Nautilus (in theory

 Check if video recording works: